 Note that in modern times, the best of the best horses are raced in "endurance rides" where they are sent on 100 miles which they cover in 10-12 hours.
 Note that these aren't average horses though, they are the elite.

-Wagon travel of course depended a lot on how well made the wagon was, and on the condition of the roads.
-A good average would be 20 miles.
+Wagons and covered coaches were used extensively by the Romans who then emphasized their use in Britain.
+By medieval times, both open wagons and covered coaches were heavily used for transporting goods and people.
+Wagons could be two-wheeled for smaller loads or four-wheeled for larger tasks.
+Note that these vehicles did not have the modern luxury of well-crafted springs, so the voyage could be a bit rough.
+The overall speed and comfort of travel of course depended a lot on how well made the base wagon was and on the condition of the roads.
+A good average daily distance would be 20 miles.
 For oxen, which are slower, the distance is more in the range of 10 miles.

-To compare all of these, the Pony Express system - which involved relaying fresh horses at each stage, as well as fresh riders, could manage to pass a note over 200 miles in a single day.
+To compare all of these methods of transportation for speed, the Pony Express system - which involved relaying fresh horses at each stage, as well as fresh riders, could manage to pass a note over 200 miles in a single day.

 Medieval Romance Basics